Pour le français, cliquez ici.

 One hundred fifty one former excisers have agreed to give up the practice and many of them are helping spread the word.

 We put up posters and billboards to raise awareness in the campaign.
-Our most recent one (below) shows a mother and daughter and the message "I love my daughter, so I'm protecting her from FGM."
+Our most recent one shows a mother and daughter and the message "I love my daughter, so I'm protecting her from FGM" in French,

 One-minute video summary of Sini Sanuman's work.